-As we enter yet another hurricane season in the Caribbean, it is time once again to address the critical need to mitigate risk of destruction of critical ICT systems.
+As we enter yet another hurricane season in the Caribbean, it is time once again to address the critical need to mitigate the risk of destruction of critical ICT systems.

-A 2019 analysis by the Inter-American Development Bank (IADB) of the impact that hurricane Dorian had on The Bahamas identified up to USD$ 3.4 billion in losses which represents more than 25% of GDP.
+A 2019 analysis by the Inter-American Development Bank (IADB) of the impact that hurricane Dorian had on The Bahamas identified up to USD$ 3.4 billion in losses which represent more than 25% of GDP.

 Hurricane Dorian, September 2019

 While the impact on larger physical infrastructure components is highly visible and potentially more immediately impactful, the increasing reliance on ICT.
-As Caribbean governments move toward digitisation many of their strategic business processes as part of e-government strategies which cover both government to business (G2B) and government to citizen (G2C).
+As Caribbean governments move toward digitisation many of their strategic business processes have become part of e-government strategies which cover both governments to business (G2B) and government to citizen (G2C).
 The impact of COVID-19 has accelerated this process.
 ICT environments are, like other national infrastructure components, vulnerable to natural disasters.

-They also carry a set of specific risks which need to be understood and for which mitigation policies and procedures need to put in place.
-These risks can be as impactful as natural disasters as they result in unavailability of critical ICT systems.
-Risk assessments need to be conducted at all ICT layers, from location and structure of data centres, to infrastructure design of networks and system environments to data security.
+They also carry a set of specific risks which need to be understood and for which mitigation policies and procedures need to be put in place.
+These risks can be impactful, as natural disasters result in the unavailability of critical ICT systems.
+Risk assessments need to be conducted at all ICT layers; from the location and structure of data centres to the infrastructure design of networks and system environments and even data security.
 Clear, comprehensive disaster prevention and recovery policies should be in place along with business continuity strategies, based on international and industry standards.
-Without a systematic approach there is a significant risk of loss of digital information and infrastructure in the event of a major natural or man-made disaster.
+Without a systematic approach, there is a significant risk of loss of digital information and infrastructure in the event of a major natural or man-made disaster.

 These hybrid solutions are a key element in the protection of your organization's digital assets and can be based either in-country or located in other off-island locations.
 When contemplating off-island storage of critical digital assets consideration should also be given to data sovereignty and privacy requirements.
 This should determine where and how the backup are stored.
 As a standard backup policy, backups should be regularly restored to verify that the backup environment has been correctly processed.